Gas grilling doesn't mean boring, bland meat. Here are 7 of the very best smoker boxes for gas grills to bring in the smoke.

 Not the first Cave Tools smoker in this list, but these guys really do know what they’re doing.

 What I really like about this one is its smoking potential.
-Its size means that its smoke output is extremely impressive, and surpasses most of the other smokers on this list.
+Its size means that its smoke output is extremely impressive, and surpasses most of the other boxes on this list.

-Its dimensions make it quite a shallow box, but wide.
+Its dimensions make it wide but shallow.
 This helps keep heat distribution within your grill very even, reducing the risk of dreaded ‘hot spots’ (or indeed cold!) and helping to cook a greater area of food.

-This is a great option for people wanting to get as much bang for their buck out of their smoker box as possible.
+This is a great option for people wanting to get as much bang for their buck out as possible.
 The only potential obstacle is it actually fitting in your grill.

 #3: GrillPro 00150 Cast Iron Smoker Box